KoderuNoKo/BigData_Healthcare/docs/Implementation_Plan.md

 	- ICU
 	- ED

-- Patient vitals life signs
+- Patient vitals life signs & diagnostic
-	- `ICU.chartevents` Charted items occurring during the ICU stay.
+	- `ICU.chartevents` charted items occurring during the ICU stay.
 Contains the majority of information documented in the ICU.
-	- `Hosp.labevents` The labevents table stores the results of all laboratory measurements made for a single patient.
+	- `Hosp.labevents`  stores the results of all laboratory measurements made for a single patient.
 These include hematology measurements, blood gases, chemistry panels, and less common tests such as genetic assays.
-	-
-	- ...
+	- `ED.vitalsign` Patients admitted to the emergency department have routine vital signs taken ever 1-4 hours.
+These vital signs are stored in this table.
+		- Processing with this table can be challenging with a great number of missing values.
+	- (Extension) `ICU.inputevents` Information documented regarding continuous infusions or intermittent administrations.
+	- (Extension) `ICU.outputevents` Information regarding patient outputs including urine, drainage, and so on.

 # Simulation & Processing